-Those who are not 'designated beneficiaries' include estates, charitable organizations, and nonqualifying trusts.
+Those who are 'not designated beneficiaries' include estates, charitable organizations, and nonqualifying trusts.

-Are the Available Beneficiary Options Different Depending on the Year of the IRA Owner's Death?
+Are the available beneficiary options different depending on the year of the IRA owner's death?

 Yes.
-Because of a recent law change known as the SECURE Act, the beneficiary rules are in the process of being finalized.
+Because of the SECURE Act, the beneficiary rules are in the process of being finalized.
 This means the options available to you depend in part on the IRA owner's year of death.
 The rules may be significantly different if the year of death was 2019 or earlier compared to if the year of death is 2020 or later.

-What is the Required Beginning Date (RBD)?
+What is the required beginning date (RBD)?

 The required beginning date (RBD) is the date by which an IRA owner must take his/her first RMD.
-For years after 2019, a traditional (including SEP) and/or SIMPLE IRA owner's RBD is April 1 of the year following the year he/she reaches age 72.
+Beginning for tax year 2023, a traditional (including SEP) and/ or SIMPLE IRA owner's RBD is April 1 of the year following the year he/she reaches age 738.
 Because Roth IRA owners do not have to take RMDs, for purposes of these beneficiary rules, death is always considered to occur before the RBD.

-What Options Are Available to Me if I am a Spouse Beneficiary?
+What options are available to me if I am a spouse beneficiary?